synergy-design-system/synergy-design-system/packages/mcp/metadata/static/components/syn-radio/docs.md

 ## Initial Value

-To set the initial value and checked state, use the value attribute on the containing radio group.
+To set the initial value and checked state, use the value attribute on the radio element.

 ```html
 <syn-radio-group value="1" size="medium" form="">